beliveau-lab/TigerFISH/docs/main/pipeline_input.md

 ### Default parameters described for `repeat_discovery` and `defined_coords`

-The following table summarizes which parameters provided in the [config.yml](../../example_run/config.yml) are used in each implementation of the pipeline.
+The following table summarizes which parameters provided in each config file are used in each implementation of the pipeline.

 <div align="center">
     <table>